midist0xf/udpcrafter/README.md

 # udpcrafter
-This program crafts an Ethernet frame which transport an UPD datagram and then sends it through a chosen Ethernet interface.
+This program crafts an Ethernet frame which transport an UDP datagram and then sends it through a chosen Ethernet interface.
 It allows to spoof both IP src address and src MAC address.

 ## PREREQUISITES